UASLab/OpenFlightSim/README.md

 Add FlightGear{version}/bin to the Windows Environment Path.

-Open a "Anaconda Prompt" in Windows:
+Open a "Anaconda Prompt" in Windows (note this only installs JSBSim for use within Python):

 ```
 pip install jsbsim